Veivel/icehotwater/kube.md

 helm install kong kong/ingress -f microservices/kong-values.yaml -n kong
 # might need a while to make everything Ready
 kubectl get all -n kong
-# should all say ACCEPTED True
+# should all say ACCEPTED: True
 kubectl get httproute && kubectl get gatewayclass && kubectl get gateway
 # test curl (on the worker node where the gateway-proxy is deployed) to the nodePort

-# edit /etc/nginx/sites-available/worlds.conf
-# need to edit every time new worker is added
 ```

 #### set up admin panel